pianist-coder/KSOLVER-X/README.md

 ```

-This create bloom filter with 100000000 xpoints and will search for the private key corresponding to the given public key, using a Bloom filter stored in the `60` file, a base private key file `60.txt`, a key range of 59-60 bits, and 10 CPU cores.
+This create bloom filter with 100000000 xpoints and will search for the private key corresponding to the given public key, using a Bloom filter stored in the `60` file, a base private key file `60.txt`, a key range of 59-60 bits, 1000000 continuous key and 10 CPU cores.

 ## Run
 ```